VLIDORT History

 VLIDORT Capabilities

-Similar to LIDORT, VLIDORT Version 2.8 is a multiple-scattering multi-layer discrete ordinate scattering code with a simultaneous linearization facility for the generation of both radiances and analytic Jacobians (intensity partial derivatives with respect to any atmospheric or surface parameter).
-The model will generate upwelling and/or down-welling output for any number of geometrical configurations and at any atmospheric level.
+Similar to LIDORT 3.8.3, VLIDORT Version 2.8.3 is a multiple-scattering multi-layer discrete ordinate scattering code with a simultaneous linearization facility for the generation of both radiances and analytic Jacobians (intensity partial derivatives with respect to any atmospheric or surface parameter).
+The model will generate upwelling and/or downwelling output for any number of geometrical configurations and at any atmospheric level.
 Linearization is available for atmospheric profile Jacobians or atmospheric bulk-property Jacobians such as total column amounts, as well as for surface properties.

 However, unlike LIDORT, VLIDORT can generate output for the entire Stokes vector [I, Q, U, V].
-The option to output the linearly polarized field (V component absent) also exists.
-Neglecting polarization altogether in VLIDORT gives identical results to LIDORT.
+The option to output the Stokes 3-vector linearly polarized field (V component absent) also exists.
+Neglecting polarization altogether in VLIDORT gives identical results to those calculated with LIDORT.

-VLIDORT treats multiple scattering in plane-parallel geometry, but for the single scattering field, solar and line-of-sight beams may be computed more accurately for curved spherical media (pseudo-spherical approximation).
-This "enhanced sphericity" treatment is suitable for important satellite applications involving wide off-nadir viewing geometry, and horizontal variations in the line-of-sight direction.
+VLIDORT treats multiple scattering in plane-parallel geometry, but for the single scattering (FO) field, solar and line-of-sight beams may be computed more accurately for curved spherical media.

 VLIDORT has a complete black-body atmospheric and surface thermal emission treatment; a full linearization capability is installed for thermal sources - this includes temperature Jacobians through the use of Planck function derivatives.